MV Connemara: Baltic Amber

+Norman Asturias

 In 2011 she was chartered to LD Lines for service between Marseille and Tunis, but soon after moved to a new Saint Nazaire-Gijon "Motorway of the Sea" route, replacing Norman Trader.
 She was renamed Norman Asturias in June 2011 and she remained on same route until November 2013 when she was transferred to LD Lines' new Poole-Santander service.
 From 3 February 2014 the ferry also commenced a weekly service from Poole to Gijon, although the first scheduled sailing from Gijon was cancelled because of severe weather.
 She has a capacity for 518 passengers, 120 freight vehicles and 195 cars.

 When LD Lines carried out a business review in late August 2014 which included the closure of their two Spanish routes from Poole, Norman Asturias finished her final sailing in early September and was then laid up of Saint Nazaire.
 Stena RoRo then chartered her to Inter Shipping who run services between Tangier Med, Morocco and Algeciras, Spain where she then replaced the MS Stena Feronia which was on charter to Inter at the same time, Stena Feronia then later left for anchoring off Gibraltar and she was then place on the Birkenhead-Belfast route to cover the Stena Lagan refit.
 She left France at the same time as the MS Norman Atlantic which was then chartered to Caronte and Tourist, later Anek-Superfast.
 Norman Asturias started service between Spain and Morocco for Inter in October 2014 after her LD Lines livery was removed and she was then later transferred from the Italian to the Danish Flag in December 2014.

 On 16 January 2018, Brittany Ferries announced it would charter Norman Asturias for a new twice-weekly route starting on 6 May 2018 between Cork, Ireland and Santander, along with an additional route between Cork and Roscoff, France with the name Connemara.
 The line described the ship as "no-frills" with basic onboard service.